top of page

 I've been fascinated by invertebrates for as long as I can remember and I spent my graduate school years studying invertebrate biodiversity and systematics, with a particular focus on marine gastropods.
 As a postdoc, I spent time working in the well-resourced world of salmonids so I could better understand the microevolutionary processes underpinning diversity.
 Now, I merge these interests to investigate molluscan biodiversity, phylogeny and evolution across scales and systems.

-Outside of work, I'm usually found chasing after a hockey stick-wielding toddler, hiking, diving, running or cooking.
+Outside of work, I'm usually found chasing after a hockey stick-wielding toddler, doing yoga, diving or cooking.

 EEB | Google Scholar | Bluesky | Twitter | kara.layton [at] utoronto.ca